Arthur Haygarth

 Arthur Haygarth (4 August 1825 – 1 May 1903) was a noted English amateur cricketer who became one of cricket's most significant historians.
-He played first-class cricket for the Marylebone Cricket Club and Sussex between 1844 and 1861, as well as numerous other invitational and representative teams including an England XI and a pre-county Middlesex.
-A right-handed bat, Haygarth played 136 games now regarded as first-class, scoring 3,042 runs and taking 19 wickets with his part-time bowling.
+He played for the Marylebone Cricket Club and Sussex between 1844 and 1861, as well as numerous other invitational and representative teams including an England XI and a pre-county Middlesex.
+A right-handed bat, Haygarth played 136 matches, scoring 3,042 runs and taking 19 wickets with his part-time bowling.
 He was educated at Harrow, which had established a rich tradition as a proving ground for cricketers.
 He served on many MCC committees and was elected a life member in 1864.

 Outside his playing career, Haygarth was a noted cricket writer and historian.
 He spent over sixty years compiling information and statistics.
 Of particular note was his compilation: Frederick Lillywhite's Cricket Scores and Biographies, published in 15 volumes between 1862 and 1879.

 Career

 Playing career

 Haygarth was born in Hastings, Sussex.
 He was the youngest of three children of William Haygarth (1784–1825), who died before he was born, and his wife Frances Parry (1794–1886), with older brothers Henry William Haygarth and Colonel Francis Haygarth.
 Though only he out of his brothers would go on to play cricket, he also had two cousins John Haygarth and Edward Haygarth, who played.

-Haygarth attended Harrow School, where he played cricket and enjoyed compiling information and statistics of current and past cricketers.
+Haygarth attended Harrow School, where he played and enjoyed compiling information and statistics of current and past cricketers.
 He played several matches for Harrow through 1842 and 1843 against Eton College, Winchester School and the MCC.

-In his playing days he was considered, according to Wisden, a "capable exponent of the game."
-From 1844 he played for the MCC against pre-county teams, and made his first-class debut in a Gentlemen of England v Gentlemen of Kent fixture considered now to be first-class.
+In his playing days he was, according to Wisden, a "capable exponent of the game."
+From 1844 he played for the MCC against pre-county teams, and made his debut in a Gentlemen of England v Gentlemen of Kent fixture.
 Played at Lord's, Haygarth made four and 19 batting for the Gentlemen of England though he did not bowl.
 Haygarth would go on to play for a great multitude of teams in his career.
 As well as the MCC and Middlesex, he played at the invitation of Fuller Pilch for the F Pilch's XI in 1846, for the Earl of Winterton and the Earl of Leicester, Viscount Mountgarret and the Earl of Stamford, for the Fast Bowlers XI, South of England, and Old Harrovians.
 Though he also played three matches for Sussex, and twelve matches for the England XI, the vast majority of his cricket was for the MCC.
 He played 69 matches for the club in total, scoring over 1,600 runs including four half-centuries and his career best 97 which came in 1855.